-We just returned from an amazing South Africa family holiday for 12 glorious days to celebrate my 10th birthday (yes, I am a leap day baby!).
+If you are looking for one of the most tremendous family adventures out there, consider a family trip to South Africa.
+Our South Africa family holiday for 12 glorious days to celebrate my 10th birthday (yes, I am a leap day baby!) was everything I dreamed it would be, but also proved to be one of the most amazing destinations to take animal loving children.
 I wanted something totally epic and unforgettable and that would keep the entire family engaged so I didn’t have to ‘take care’ of everyone.
 This was the perfect trip.
-I have so much information to share but I will start with a quick recap for those of you that don’t follow me on Facebook.
+Below I provide a quick recap of our trip with links to specific pages on how you can do this too.

 After two long, but perfect 10+ hour ‘sleeping’ flights, we landed in Johannesburg, where we were quickly whisked away to the Federal Air lounge to board our next flight.
 Even though I was exhausted after 30 hours of travel I couldn’t stop staring out of the window on our 8 seater plane at the landscape below.
 It was different than I had imagined.
 Greener than I thought it would be with the drought, with more cliffs and hills that I imagined.